How to Pass the OLSAT Test Level B and OLSAT Level C in 2023

 OLSAT is a multiple-choice test that includes questions on verbal, non-verbal, pictorial, figural and quantitative reasoning.
 OLSAT is available across the entire school age range, from kindergarten to 12th grade.

-The content of each OLSAT test is relevant to the age and school year it is aimed at.
+The content of each OLSAT test is on a grade level and is relevant to the age and school year it is aimed at.
 Level B is aimed at 1st graders who are around six years old.
 Level C is aimed at 2nd graders who are seven years old.

 OLSAT is a multiple-choice test that varies in its exact content, depending on the grade.
 Level B and C questions are split between verbal and non-verbal and will assess a child’s pictorial, figural and quantitative reasoning.